dcycle/drupal_dcycle/README.md

 Dcycle is meant to help you enforce best practices and get team members up and running fast(er) with automated testing and continuous integration.

-The idea of dcycle is that:
+The idea of Dcycle is that:
 * you develop on an unstable branch
 * a Jenkins server polls git for changes to your unstable branch
 * if drush dcycle-test yields no errors, your change is pushed to a (more) stable branch